authgear/authgear-server/docs/specs/billing.md

 ```

 - `period` is one of `monthly`, `weekly` or `daily`.
-- `name` is a usage-specific name, e.g. `sms-count.north-america`, which could stand for the number of sent SMS messages to North American phone numbers.
+- `name` is a usage-specific name, e.g. `sms-sent.north-america`, which could stand for the number of sent SMS messages to North American phone numbers.
 - `start_time` is the timestamp at the beginning of the period.
   - For `monthly` usage record, it is the midnight of the first day of the month in UTC.
   - For `weekly` usage record, it is the midnight of the Monday of the week in UTC.